Home

 Provides homes and compassionate foster parents for children who are removed from their homes due to abuse or neglect, or other family circumstances that prevent children from remaining in their homes.

 Ideally, at-risk children should remain with their actual families whenever possible.
 Although foster care services offered by the state of Virginia make every effort to keep them together, it is not always possible.
-Once it is determimed that a child must leave the family unit and go into foster care, a host of other services becomes available to them, which are designed to promote child safety and well-being within a nurturing, family environment.
-Services include placement, teaching independent living skills, physical or mental health treatment, mentoring, and opportunities for permanent living situations.
+Once it is determined that a child must leave the family unit and go into foster care, other services becomes available to them, which are designed to promote child safety and well-being within a nurturing, family environment.
+Services include: *Placement services; *Teaching independent living skills; *Physical or mental health treatment; *Opportunity for a permanent living situation.